AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 ### Iterate over the results and save each image

-Finally, iterate over the results (assuming result contains the response from the API call) and save each image with a unique file name using the seed value from the result:
+Finally, iterate over the results and save each image with a unique file name using the seed value from the result:

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript, PYTHON" />